 While utilizing egg waffle batter to form the base of the pizza had yielded a crispy foundation with a slightly sweet finish, the pockets of waffle were incapable of sustaining the applied load of the ingredients above, making for a difficult and disgraceful consumption process.

-But more important was the fact that Woofles had been able to deliver the same lovely roasted aroma as Tsujiri - not to the same intensity, but within a understandable range given its difference in price tag.
-The $4.50 cup rendered utmost satisfaction without the need to trek downtown nor spend the folllowing days in the red.
+But more important was the fact that Wooffles had been able to deliver the same lovely roasted aroma as Tsujiri - not to the same intensity, but within a understandable range given its difference in price tag.
+The $4.50 cup rendered utmost satisfaction without the need to trek downtown nor spend the following days in the red.